Scheduling

 There are two ways to schedule any of the required inspections outlined under the "Inspection Types" tab.

-- You may call (302) 858-5500 between the hours of 7:30 to 3:30 Monday through Friday (excluding holidays).
+You may also call (302) 858-5500 between the hours of 7:30 to 3:30 Monday through Friday (excluding holidays).
 Before calling to schedule an inspection, please have the following information ready: project application number, 911 address, contact name, and telephone number.

 Before requesting any inspection, all "third party" reports such as engineered footing reports, piling blow counts, water proofing certificates, stamped truss repairs, and energy certificate reports must be emailed to our Inspection Office at buildinginspections@sussexcountyde.gov.
 Application number must be included.